Teen convicted in decapitation killing gets life in prison

 Eighteen-year-old Mathew Borges, of Lawrence, will be eligible for parole in 30 years under the maximum allowable sentence handed down on Tuesday by Superior Court Judge Helene Kanzajian.

-A jury convicted Borges in May of first-degree murder in the November 2016 killing of 16-year-old Lee Manuel Viloria-Paulino, whose body was found along the banks of a river by a dog walker, his head nearby.
+A jury convicted Borges in May of first-degree murder in the November 2016 killing of 16-year-old Lee Manuel Viloria-Paulino.
+Viloria-Paulino’s decapitated body and head were found along the banks of a river by a dog walker.

 Prosecutors say Borges was jealous the victim had spent time with a girl he liked.